|Date:||13.06.2016 9:00 - 15.06.2016 17:00|

 Session 1: Protein structure analysis of mutations using HOPE (Hanka Venselaar, CMBI)

 HOPE is an automatic mutant analysis server that can provide insight into the structural effects of a mutation.
 It is aimed at users in the biomedical field who wish to visualize and understand their mutation of interest.
 Given a sequence and mutation, HOPE will show the effect of that mutation in such a way that also those without a bioinformatics background can understand it.
-Slides with exercises. (also as pdf)

 Session 2: Ensembl: Analysing variation data with the Variant Effect Predictor (Benjamin Moore, EBI)